 The problem statement stems from the analysis of user interviews and defines the key user needs that are addressed by Ink Tank, and the product's main goal:

 Using the problem statement and user interviews as a starting point, I created a series of user stories.
-These permitted my immersion in the user's point of view, determining additional needs and elaborating app functions that respond to these needs.
+These permitted my immersion in the user's point of view, allowing me to determine additional needs and elaborating app functions that respond to these needs.

 As a tattoo enthusiast, I want to see the work of good tattoo artists in the style I prefer so that I can get inspired for my next tattoo.

 As a tattoo enthusiast, I want to be able to have a personal account so that I can save my information and my favourite artists.